harinimani/Meal-Suggestion-App/README.md

 **Pre-requisite :** minSDK 21

+# Installation
-An apk file is added.
-Download the apk file to install and run app.
+Download the apk file from Releases to install and run the app.

  > app-debug.apk